allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * I4 - Selective against negative charge and proline only
 * I5 - Selective against charged residues (both positive and negative), but not polar.

+### I4

+Selective against negative charge and proline

+Examples:

+* ADRB2 - Many positions in the transmembrane helices, both inside the helix bundle and facing the membrane
+* APH3II - 254 & 246 are on the end of a helix and in the turn to the previous helix, facing into a hydrophobic pocket.29 is on a beta turn, externally facing.
+* HSP90 - 147, 137, 172, 64 & 205 are all on one end of the strands making a beta sheet.
+Sharp turns or charge likely disrupt it.
+90 is in a small alpha helix
+* Ras - 84 is in the turn between a helix and sheet, 36 in the turn at the end of a strand, 46 & 55 at the c-terminal ends of stands

 ## K - Lysine

 Summary: